SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

         time.sleep(10)

-Then we can process the result of the operation, such as getting the id for the imported geometry:
+When the loop exits, because the operation reaches one of the expected status, we can process the result, such as getting the id for the imported geometry:

 .. code-block:: python